War of 1812

 Portrait of President James Madison (1751-1836), who during his presidency signed the declaration of war that officially started the War of 1812.
 Madison also became a supporter of industrialization, a traditional Federalist policy.

 The War of 1812 was fought between the United States and Great Britain from 1812 until 1815.

 Most Ohioans actively supported the American war effort.
 Some of the British soldiers who remained on United States soil following the American Revolution were located along Lake Erie in western Ohio.
 These British soldiers also were trading guns with the Native Americans, helping the natives to resist the advance westward of white Americans.
-The United States' victory in the War of 1812 virtually ended the native threat to white Ohioans and allowed these Americans to fully settle Ohio without further opposition.
+The United States' victory in the War of 1812 ended British support to the Native Americans and virtually ended the native threat to white Ohioans, allowing these Americans to fully settle Ohio without further opposition.